jpegleg/wormsign/README.md

 This project will never use AI-slop.
 All code is reviewed, tested, implemented by a human that is academically trained in cryptography and information security.
 This repository and the crates.io repository is carefully managed and protected.

-This project will never break backwards compatibility with signature validation.
+This project will never break backwards compatibility in releases regarding the signature validation.

 This project will be maintained as best as is reasonable.